SamuelDixxon/AI-Education/README.md

-# Resources for working with AI
+# A repository showing how learning can be approached across various subjects using publicly available LLM (large-language model) AI tools.

 ## Directory
 - [Prelude](#Prelude)